nilkkapaineet/AdventOfCode2019/README.md

 https://adventofcode.com/

+Intended Advent of Code 2019 Node.js implementation
+A personal exercise to master node.js

 ---------------------------

+The following stands for Advent of Code "About":

 Hi!
 I'm Eric Wastl.
 I make Advent of Code.
 I hope you like it!
 I also made Vanilla JS, PHP Sadness, and lots of other things.
 You can find me on Twitter and GitHub.